Do you aspire to become a Viral Loop Designer? Here's everything you need to know. Roll up your sleeves — it's viral math time!

-Influencers tend to be quicker to act on shareworthy content, so you’re likely to run out of influencer shares much more quickly than social shares from average users.
+Influencers tend to interact more, so you’re likely to run out of influencer shares much more quickly than social shares from average users.

 YouTube is very friendly to viral mechanics: You watch a short video, you share it, and the next cycle kicks in — often times in a matter of minutes.
 Actually, from a mathematical standpoint (see mathematical formula), cycle time actually matters more than social back traffic averages!

 If you need someone to review a 30-page whitepaper on SlideShare, have them actually read and internalize it, and then tell their network to do the same, you could suddenly be facing an average cycle time of several hours (or even days).
 Simply put: Long cycle times makes everything much harder1.

 Your cat video isn’t the only social object competing for people’s attention.
 It’s impossible to fully control or anticipate what content will compete for attention at any given time.